Before Your Online Course Starts

 - Microsoft PowerPoint

 - Adobe Acrobat Reader (not required for all courses)

 - Windows Media Player (not required for all courses)

 - If some of this software is missing and your instructor indicates you will need this software, click here to download it.

 - Update your basic computer and Internet knowledge.

-Allegany College of Maryland uses Blackboard to conduct online courses.
-You do not need to purchase software to use Blackboard; however, you will need a login and password to access it.
+Allegany College of Maryland uses Brightspace to conduct online courses.
+You do not need to purchase software to use Brightspace; however, you will need a login and password to access it.
 You should receive a letter from the Office of Distance Learning no later than 3 days prior to the beginning of classes with your username and password.